joebyrd32/joebyrd32/README.md

 of the unit testing, a small amount of the frontend and I deployed it.

-Here is the code https://github.com/joebyrd32/WebStore It was originally on another git account but we had about 200 commits
+Here is the code https://github.com/joebyrd32/WebStore It was originally on another git account and we had about 200 commits

 Thank you for your time